RockySouthpaw/new-garage-who-dis/README.md

+# STILL WIP DO NOT USE
+# STILL WIP DO NOT USE
+# STILL WIP DO NOT USE
+# STILL WIP DO NOT USE

 # Current Dev Commands
 - `buy` Will insert the vehicle you're currently sitting in into the NGWD vehicles table.
 (Ensure it doesn't duplicate.)
 - `sell` Will delete the vehicle youre currently sitting in from the SQL.